isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 conservation, study and enjoyment of the natural heritage in Singapore, Malaysia and the surrounding region.&nbsp;Singapore is home to a wide array of biodiversity from the very tiny to the majestic.
-Visit our booth to find out more about them and how you can be involved and help conserve our natural environment.</p>
+Visit our booth to find out more about them and our natural environment through a combination of show and tell and activities.</p>
 </td>
 </tr>
 <tr>